 The brown noddy is the oddly satisfying dark chocolate-colored bird with an off-white crown, which can be seen on the islands of Hawaii.

-This is one of the colonial tropical birds of Hawaii, and its nesting grounds are seen mainly on the trunks of shrubs or on rocks, unlike other lowland habitats.
-These greyish-brown birds of Hawaii thrive on small fishes and often snoop down swiftly amidst flying to feed themselves.
+This is one of the colonial tropical birds of Hawaii, and its nesting grounds are seen mainly on the trunks of shrubs or rocks, unlike other lowland habitats.
+These greyish-brown birds of Hawaii thrive on small fish and often snoop down swiftly while flying to feed themselves.

 The only endemic hawk species found on The Big Island is considered a good omen or a creature in the form of their ancestors by the Hawaiian people.
 In the Big Island, killing or even harming one such native bird is strictly prohibited.